-Tier 6 and Tier 5 options are provided for consideration in the BSAI.
-However, available data do not support either Tier 6 or Tier 5 criteria for establishing ABC and OFL for sharks in the BSAI.
-Tier 6 criteria require a reliable catch history from 1978 - 1995, which do not exist for sharks in the BSAI prior to 1997.
-Tier 5 criteria for establishing ABC and OFL require reliable point estimates for biomass and natural mortality.
+Available data do not support Tier 5 criteria for establishing ABC and OFL for sharks in the BSAI.
+Typical Tier 5 criteria for establishing ABC and OFL require reliable point estimates for biomass and natural mortality.
 Natural mortality estimates do not exist for Pacific sleeper sharks which make up the 69% of shark biomass in the BSAI (Table 3).
 Natural mortality has recently been estimated for spiny dogfish in the Gulf of Alaska (M = 0.097, Appendix A), and is applied here as a conservative estimate of natural mortality for sharks in the BSAI.
 However, natural mortality estimates from spiny dogfish in the Gulf of Alaska may not be a reliable point estimate for the shark complex in the BSAI, which is dominated by Pacific sleeper sharks.
 Reliable point estimates of biomass do not exist for sharks in the BSAI as the efficiency of bottom trawl gear varies by species.
 The biomass estimates presented here should be considered at best a relative index of abundance for shark species until more formal analyses of survey efficiencies by species can be conducted.